 At the July 2016 TSAG meeting (R-8 Study Period 2013) contributions were invited on how ITU-T can engage effectively with the open source community.
 Resolution 90 (Rev. Hammamet, 2016) references R-8 and resolves that TSAG will continue to work on the benefits and disadvantages of implementing open source projects in relation to the work of the ITU-T.

 At the May 2017 TSAG contributions were reviewed during the TSAG Rapporteur Group on Strengthening Collaboration (RG-SC) that progressed the open source topic.
 This started with an agreement to pursue a common understanding of open source.
-The meeting also highlighted some of the current open source related activities in ITU-T.TD 086.
+The meeting also highlighted some of the current open source related activities in ITU-T, as well as the development of reference implementations for ITU-T Recommendations.
+See TSAG TD 086 with the report of the May 2017 TSAG RG-SC meeting.

 TSAG requests information from the Study Groups on your activities related to open source as directed by Resolution 90, and specifically in response to the questions reproduced in Annex A.